You can help the person you care for, and yourself, by starting a conversation about his or her wishes regarding end-of-life care.

 Responding to resistance

-Here are a few of the ways people often respond when someone brings up the subject of advance directives and end of life decisions:
+Here are some common ways people tend to deflect when someone brings up the subject of advance directives and end-of-life decisions:

 “It’ll be okay.
 I’ll beat this thing.
 We don’t need to discuss life support.”

 Denial is one of many ways we cope with problems that seem overwhelming.
-Although it is frustrating for family members, it can be a very important strategy for the person who is confronting mortality.
-However, it doesn’t relieve you of the need to have the conversation.
-Rather than force the person you care about to accept the terminal nature of the disease, you can frame your need for a conversation in the context of “just in case.”
+Although it is frustrating for family members, it can be a very important strategy for the person who is facing a serious illness.
+But you still need to know their wishes.
+Try framing your need for a conversation in the context of “just in case.”
 In a gesture of unity, you could also decide to make an advance directive yourself and suggest that the two of you do it together.
-This helps prevent the person who is ill from feeling marginalized and set apart.
-As a side benefit, it can provide you with an advance directive.
-People with terminal illnesses are not the only ones who need such a document.
-Accidents happen all the time, and those who may have to care for you would likely appreciate having a directive to help them make decisions on your behalf.
+Everyone needs an advance directive.

 “It’s all in God’s hands.”

-Those who are religious or have strong life philosophies believe the moment of death is out of our control.
-Whether or not you agree with these beliefs, you can affirm your loved one’s conviction and still point out that “a Higher Power has given us the responsibility to determine how we live up until death.”
-You can communicate your need to know more about the person’s wishes in case he or she is unable to describe those wishes when they are needed.
+Those who are religious may believe the moment of death is out of our control.
+Whether or not you agree with these beliefs, you can affirm your loved one’s conviction and still point out that “a [Higher Power] has given us the responsibility to determine how we live up until death.”
+Then you can share your need to know more about your loved one’s wishes.

 “It’s too painful to talk about.
 Besides, talking about it is bad luck.
 It will only make it happen.”